 Correlation analysis is a technique in statistics used to study the strength of a relationship between two continuous variables that are measured numerically.
 Researchers can use correlation analysis to determine the strength and the direction of a relationship.
 This can be easily calculated through the use of a correlation coefficient and while the direction line is determined through the trend data on a graph.
 Through the use of correlation analysis, you can investigate the naturally occurring variables that may be impractical to investigate using other research methods.

 7. Monte Carlo Simulation Statistical Analysis Technique

 If you really want to up your analysis game, try using a Monte Carlo Simulation.
 It is one of the most popular ways to calculate the effect of unpredictable variables on a specific factor.
 In the Monte Carlo simulations, you can use probability modelling to predict risk and uncertainty.
-This particular technique is often used to test a hypothesis or a scenario through random numbers and data to stage various possible outcomes to any situation based on any results.
+This particular technique is often used to test a hypothesis or a scenario through random numbers and data to staging various possible outcomes to any situation based on any results.
 By testing various possibilities, the researcher is able to understand how random variables could impact the variables of the study.